twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # Define vocation
 Also known as a baptismal mission.
 It is a calling from God.
+Essentially your job, the job you were always meant to pursue.
 <!--ID: 1743891469581-->

 ---
 # What is a call story?
 Stories where God sends a person, usually a prophet on a mission.
+1.
 <!--ID: 1743891469618-->

 ---